DIY Macrame Coaster Tutorial for Beginners

 Cup of coffee sitting on orange spiral macrame coaster by the window – handmade boho coaster idea

-How to Style or Gift Your Macramé Coaster
+How to Style or Gift Your Macrame Coaster

-Style your finished coaster in lots of beautiful ways.
-Place it beneath a warm drink, by your favorite candle, or as part of a calm morning setup.
-You can also group a few together and wrap them in craft paper for a thoughtful handmade gift idea.
+• Home Decor: Place your finished coaster beneath a warm drink, by your favorite candle, or as part of a calm morning setup.

 Final Thoughts

+This boho coaster DIY is more than just a craft—it’s a moment of calm.
 Use it in your home, gift it to someone you love, or add it to your macrame project list.
-However you use it, this little coaster brings a touch of warmth and creativity to your day.

 Tag @SamraKnots if you try this at home — we’d love to feature your work!